Skip navigation

 What do the results mean?

-If your total vitamin D level shows a vitamin D deficiency or insufficiency, it may mean you:
+If your total vitamin D levels are deficient or insufficient, it may mean you:

 • Don't get enough vitamin D from your diet and/or exposure to sunlight

-• Have trouble absorbing vitamin D in your food, which may be a sign of a malabsorption disorder
+• Have trouble absorbing vitamin D from your food, which may be a sign of a malabsorption disorder

 • Have trouble changing vitamin D into a form your body can use, which may be a sign of kidney or liver disease

-The treatment for low vitamin D levels is usually supplements and/or dietary changes.
-This is usually safer than getting more sun, which may cause skin cancer.
+To increase your vitamin D levels, your provider may recommend taking vitamin D supplements and/or eating more foods rich in vitamin D. This is usually safer than getting more sun, which may cause skin cancer.

-If your total vitamin D level shows you have too much vitamin D, it is most likely from getting too much from supplements.
-This is very uncommon, but if it happens, you'll need to stop taking these supplements to reduce your vitamin D levels.
-Too much vitamin D can cause serious damage to your organs and blood vessels.
-If you take vitamin D supplements, ask your provider what dose is right for you.
+If your total vitamin D levels are high or toxic, it usually means you're getting too much from supplements.
+You'll need to stop taking the supplements to reduce your vitamin D levels.
+That's because too much vitamin D can cause serious damage to your organs and blood vessels.

 To learn what your vitamin D test results mean, talk with your provider.